EESSI/docs/docs/blog/posts/2026/05/eessi-cray-slingshot11-part2.md

 </details>

 ## Conclusion

-There is a notable improvement in performance.
+There is a notable improvement in performance compared to the [previous blog post](../../2025/09/eessi-cray-slingshot11.md).

 While additional testing is still required, the current results are highly satisfactory.